 President Donald Trump frequently complains about the American media.
-Now, his Scottish golf property managers filed a complaint utilizing the UK press regulator the Independent Press Standards Organisation (IPSO).
+Now, his Scottish golf property managers at Trump International filed a complaint utilizing the UK press regulator the Independent Press Standards Organisation (IPSO).

 iMediaEthics asked the regulator IPSO about the complaint.
 IPSO confirmed to iMediaEthics it was the first and only complaint made on behalf of Trump International.
 The complaint system is open to everyone; the regulator also started an “arbitration pilot” in August that allows people to make legal claims through a conflict management firm, the Centre for Effective Dispute Resolution.
 While people can make legal claims and file complaints through IPSO, they cannot do both at the same time.